tph-thuering/docker-openhds/README.md

 1. `docker build git://github.com/tph-thuering/docker-openhds`

 > You need a .env file with credentials vars, for example [.env](https://raw.githubusercontent.com/tph-thuering/docker-openhds/master/.env.example)

-> Also give it a label for easier handling with the flag `-t`
+> Also give the container you want to build a label for easier handling with the flag `-t`

 Or if you want to build it locally: